Megwana/battleship01/README.md

 ! = explosion (A hit ship)
 ~ = a wave (open water, target missed)

 I did initially set the game to 15 turns, however, since running the game through, I felt 20 turns is more fitting.
+Especially because the player need to find all 10 ships.

 Originally, the game required the player to locate 3 ships.
 However, after test playing the game I came to the conclusion that only 3 ships is quite hard to locate out 25 spaces.
 Players in most games would likely rarely come across a ship, which could take away the enjoyment of the game.